 - Same Side Interior Angles Describe and justify the relationship between same side interior angles. - Justifying Angle Relationships Describe and justify the relationship between corresponding angles and alternate interior angles - Justifying the Exterior Angle Theorem Apply the Exterior Angle of a Triangle Theorem and provide an informal justification - What is the Triangle Relationship?
-Describe the relationship between two triangles given that two pairs of corresponding angles are congruent, and provide an informal justification of the relationship (similarity). - Justifying the Triangle Sum Theorem justification of the Triangle Sum Theorem
+Describe the relationship between two triangles given that two pairs of corresponding angles are congruent, and provide an informal justification of the relationship (similarity). - Justifying the Triangle Sum Theorem Provide an informal justification of the Triangle Sum Theorem

-- Rigid motions and congruent angles Given parallel lines cut by a transversal, prove congruence between angle pairs. - A Triangle's Interior Angles Given parallel lines with a triangle drawn with its transversals, prove that a+b+c = 180 - Find the Missing Angle Find the measure of a missing angle between parallel lines - Congruence of Alternate Interior Angles via
+- Rigid motions and congruent angles Given parallel lines cut by a transversal, prove congruence between angle pairs. - A Triangle's Interior Angles Given parallel lines with a triangle drawn with its transversals, prove that a+b+c = 180 - Find the Missing Angle Find the measure of a missing angle between parallel lines - Congruence of Alternate Interior Angles via Rotations Explain why rotating a pair of parallel lines cut by a transversal demonstrates that angles are congruent. - Street Intersections Apply facts about angles in order to calculate angle measures in the context of a map.